kisiellek/kisiellek/README.md

 - programming and algorithms 💻

 ## Projects
--[Algorithms and Structures] - Implementations of popular sorting, graphs, dynamic and greedy algorithms.
+-[Data Structures and Algorithms]https://github.com/kisiellek/Data-Structures-and-Algorithms - Implementations of popular sorting, graphs, dynamic and greedy algorithms.

 <!--
 **kisiellek/kisiellek** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.